 How to Cut Lamb Lollipops

 Cutting your own lamb ‘lollipops’ is very simple:

 - On a cutting board position a Frenched rack of lamb onto the meaty side and hold it upright by the bones as shown below (use a paper towel or kitchen gloves to make sure your grip is firm).

 - Next slide a sharp carving knife in between the two outermost ribs on one side and slice down the meat until a lamb rib chop is separated.
 Repeat for the entire rack.

-How to Cook Lamb Rib Chops (Skillet/Grill Pan or Grill)
+How to Make Lollipop Lamb Chops (Skillet/Grill Pan or Grill)